Miista/proposals/Notes.md

 We should also think about whether to support co- and contravariance.
 Some languages have only invariant arrays and collections.[^swift-variance]

+#### Abstract Types

+~ @jaxrtech

+Instead of making the generics types parameterized, you can treat the generic type as a member of the enclosing type.[^scala-abstract-types][^ocaml-module-system]

+This effectively avoids dealing with co- and contravariance.[^scala-abstract-types-explained]

 ### Functional Programming

 * Currying